cbr-analytics/red_wine_quality_pickle/README.md

-An experiment around classiying Wine-quality and its pickle file repo!
+An experiment to classify(detect) Wine-quality and its pickle file repo!